1and1/checkmk-java-client/README.md

 ### Demo code

-[Demonstration code](demo/src/main/java/com/ionos/network/checkmk/demo/Main.java) is in the demo project.
+A simple API client showing the [Checkmk version information](demo/src/main/java/com/ionos/network/checkmk/demo/Main.java) is in the demo project.
 It uses a custom [ApiClient](demo/src/main/java/com/ionos/network/checkmk/demo/CustomApiClient.java) to overcome a problem in sending the Accept header.